length

 Accommodation: Jasmine Court Hotel, Picton

-Day 2: Transfer to Picton then Ship Cove.
+Day 2: Pre-trip briefing and transfer to Ship Cove.
 Walk to Endeavour Inlet (17km, 5.5 hours)

 In Ship Cove will spend a little time exploring the Captain Cook memorial, as well as gaining an understanding around the significance of the area in the Maori culture, before setting off on our walk.
 As we climb away from the beach, we will be passing through a large section of beautiful beech forest where the high canopy is complemented by a diversity of native shrubs and small trees.
 After about a good hour of hiking, we will come to a lookout point offering up stunning views of both the inner and outer Queen Charlotte Sound/Totaranui.
 From here the track descends into Resolution Bay and follows a well-graded old bridle path over a ridge, winding downward to the shoreline of Endeavour Inlet.